 CARLA BRENNAN is an Insight Meditation retreat teacher in the Santa Cruz area and offers drop-in meditation groups, classes, retreats and other programs with the Bloom of the Present Sangha.
 She is a visiting teacher with the Spirit Rock Meditation Center in Woodacre, CA. She founded Bloom of the Present Insight Meditation in 2009.

 Carla began meditation practice in 1975 in the Zen tradition and was a student of Korean Zen Master Seung Sahn in Cambridge, MA.
 A few years later she began attending the newly formed Insight Meditation Society, completing many retreats with Jack Kornfield, Joseph Goldstein and others.
-Later she added the Tibetan Buddhist practice of Dzogchen with Lama Surya Das, Lama John Makransky and Tsoknyi Rinpoche.
+Later she added the Tibetan Buddhist practice of Dzogchen with Lama Surya Das, Lama John Makransky, Tsoknyi Rinpoche and Anam Thubten Rinpoche.
 In the early ’90’s, Carla began attending wilderness retreats with John Milton and Sacred Passage, completing 2 one-month solo retreats near Crestone, CO, and training to be a Sacred Passage Guide.
 As part of her regular teaching she offers meditation in nature and encourages her students to open to the wisdom of the natural world.

 Carla can be reached at 831-212-6641 or email@example.com.